wikilele/quarantine-to-do/README.md

 The project is a huge overkill, I know that.

 - `docker-compose` is used to link the frontend, the backend and the mongo db
+    - used `volumes` to avoid rebuilding images every time

 ![home page](docs/homepage.png)